Quaker Oats $6.75M Food Recall Class Action Settlement

 Proof required: No

-What's the Quaker Food Recall Settlement?
+Quaker Food Recall Class Action Settlement

 If you purchased certain Quaker, Cap'n Crunch, Gatorade, Frito-Lay, Gamesa, or Munchies branded food products in the U.S. on or before March 13, 2025, you could be eligible to receive a payment per eligible product, including a refund of the purchase price plus 10%, from a $6.75 million class action settlement.